 Great images make your website a draw.
 Put them on every page.
 Show photos of the people you serve, your volunteers and your donors.
 Revolving images are great for keeping your website fresh and interesting.
 Take a look at the engaging and changing images at Rise, a Minnesota nonprofit that works with the disabled.
 The Atlanta Habitat for Humanity features a revolving photo gallery at the top of its page, giving the site a dynamic look and feel.

 It is very easy to incorporate video on any website now with the use of services such as YouTube and Vimeo.
+Plus, short videos are quite popular and available through Vine and Instagram.
 If you are appealing to a young audience, video is really required to entice your young audience to tune in and stay tuned in.
-See how Be the Street uses a video contest to engage their young audience.
+See how Be the Street uses an app, games, video contests and user generated memes to engage its young audience.